10 Ways to Optimize Music Streaming

 Nearly 33% of those revenues came from Spotify, nearly 13% from Apple, over 11% from Amazon, and almost 10% from YouTube.
 Interestingly enough, the revenues from audiophile services like Tidal and Qobuz don't even make up 2% of the total market.

+With high-speed internet being the norm, if done correctly, the sound quality of streaming music can be almost indistinguishable from the same recordings played from a local library.
 Every Link in the Chain Matters.
 This blog will help you identify the weak links in your signal path so that you can get the best possible sound quality streaming your favorite music.

 #1 Music Streaming Services:

 Different streaming services have more of a selection of certain obscure genres of music than others.
-And for many of us the music is all that matters.
+And for many of us the music selection is all that matters.
 For those of us who find most streaming services have most of the music we like to listen to, and who are trying to get the best sound quality, I recommend not falling for the trendy debates as to which streaming service sounds empirically better than another.

 The sound quality of a specific streaming service in your home has more to do with just the quality of the recording and the specific hardware being used by that streaming service.
 Different services can have significantly different sound quality from one geographic location to another, from one internet service provider (ISP) to another, and even from one time of day to another.